 Richard Whitlock is a visual artist, sculptor, and photographer.
-His photographs and animations explore non-perspectival representations of space.
-These have been exhibited widely and are discussed in Afterimage magazine, the curated online space Photomediations Machine and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).
+His non-perspectival photographs and animations have been exhibited widely and are discussed in Afterimage magazine, Photomediations Machine, and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).

-He was among the artists representing Greece in the 2017 Beijing International Art Biennale and gave a lecture at the China Central Academy of Art on the rejection of perspective in Chinese and Byzantine art.
+He represented Greece in the 2017 Beijing International Art Biennale and gave a lecture at the China Central Academy of Art on the rejection of perspective in Chinese and Byzantine art.

 He studied at the University of Oxford and at Brighton School of Fine Art.
-He has taught at the International University of Greece, the School of Art and Design of Saint-Etienne in Greece and in France, and the American College of Thessaloniki.
+He has taught at the International University of Greece, the School of Art and Design of St-Étienne, and the American College of Thessaloniki.
 He lives in Greece.

 2016 Mount Olympus, video projection, International Association for Media and Communication Research conference event, Charles Wilson building, Leicester University, UK.